AjaiKN/dotfiles/README.md

 To install the dotfiles to your home directory, run `./install`.
 (The download script will also offer to run this for you.)
-If any of the relevant dotfiles already exist in the home directory, don't worry: the install script will prompt to ask you whether to skip that file, delete the original file, back up the original file, or move the original file to the trash.
+If any of the relevant dotfiles already exist in the home directory, don't worry: the install script will prompt to ask you whether to skip that file, delete the original file, back up the original file, or [zap](https://github.com/AjaiKN/zap.sh) the original file to the trash.

 ## Uninstalling

 If you want to remove all the symlinks to my dotfiles, run `./uninstall`.

 NOTE: The `uninstall` script ONLY removes symlinks to my dotfiles.
-If you told the `install` script to delete, trash, or back up any of the original files, the `uninstall` script will not undo that; you'll have to undo it yourself.
+If you told the `install` script to delete, zap/trash, or back up any of the original files, the `uninstall` script will not undo that; you'll have to undo it yourself.

 ## Basic Repository Structure